KewbitXMR/haveno-app/README.md

 - Make design more consistent
 - Adding client authentication to onion hosted daemons for additional security
 - iOS Support
-- Windows Support
+- Windows Desktop Support
-- MacOS Support
+- MacOS Desktop Support
-- Linux Support
+- Linux Desktop Support
 - Providing the ability for to easy transfer your funds from your daemon to a Cake Wallet or similar.
 - Secure integration with Ledger hardware wallet devices
 - Secure integration with Trezor hardware wallet devices.